Elftones graphic

 Mara Shea

 I played a violin for lots of years before I found that it could be a fiddle, and that I enjoyed playing it that way.
 I grew up in New England, but didn't discover contra dancing and the wealth of music for it until I moved to North Carolina and started going to contra dances in the early 1990s.
 I like dancing, but I really prefer playing for the dancers!
-One of my favorite things about playing for contra dances is making the music fit the shape and feeling of the dance.
+One of my favorite things about playing for dancers is making the music fit the shape and feeling of the dance.

-Since 2003, I have been part of The MacRowdies (Pete Campbell, accordion, and Dean Herington, piano), playing at the Loch Norman Highland Games, Stone Mountain, and many other Scottish weekends.
+Since 2003, I have been a regular member of The MacRowdies (Pete Campbell, accordion, and Dean Herington, piano), playing at the Loch Norman Highland Games, Stone Mountain, and many other Scottish weekends.
 I also team up with pianist extraordinaire Dave Wiesler, to play mostly Scottish country dances, but some contra and English country dance, too.
 In 2009 Dave and I released a recording of Scottish country dance music, Heather Hills, which is available through cdbaby.com.

 Roger Gold